Jing Hu is a Doctoral Student pursuing in the Center for Geospatial Analytics at North Carolina (NC) State University.

 Her academic superviser is Prof. Josh Gray,

-Associate Professor in the Department of Forestry and Environmental Resources
+a faculty member in the Department of Forestry and Environmental Resources

 and a faculty fellow in the Center for Geospatial Analytics at NC State University.